ablanco1950/Fracture.v1i_Reduced_SSD/README.md

 Some zip decompressors duplicate the name of the folder to be decompressed; a folder that contains another folder with the same name should only contain one.
 In these cases it will be enough to cut the innermost folder and copy it to the project folder.

 ===

 Training:

 execute

+Train_Fracture.v1i_Reduced_VGG16_SSD.py

+A log with its execution in 50 epochs is attached: LOG_VGG16_SSD_50epoch.txt,

+At the end  a model is written to the project directory with the name SSD_epoch50.pth

+Due to their large size, over 1.3 Gb, it has not been possible to upload some verification models to github

+Evaluate with:

+Test_Fracture.v1i_Reduced_VGG16_SSD.py  the name of the model that appears in instruction 3 .

+The test was done with the 9 images of the test file (directory testFractureOJumbo1).
+In the location of the boxes that detect the fractures, In 7 cases they are acceptable, in the remaining 2 the predicted box and the box with the tagged fracture only touch or overlap slightly.

+When you run this test, the  image appears with a green rectangle indicating the rectangle with which the image was labeled and in blue with the predicted rectangle.

+===

+ Another option with a SSD model  that has not VGG16 only linear layers that requires more epoch but need less time:
+Training:

+execute